-While we do not require that you register to attend, as we get closer to the event, we will have a registration form.
+While we do not require that you register to attend, we do have registration here.
 This will allow us to estimate attendance in advance and also send out reminders for the event.
 Whether you register or not, the event is free to all attendees.

 Where is Belmont Library Comic Con located?

-Most of the convention’s events will be taking place at Belmont Public Library, at 336 Concord Ave in Belmont, MA.
-Some events will take place offsite at Beech Street Center or Belmont Books, as indicated on the schedule.
+All of the convention’s events will be taking place at Belmont Public Library, at 336 Concord Ave in Belmont, MA.

 What is parking like at Belmont Public Library?
 How do I get there?